danio86/Rock-Paper-Scissors-Well/README.md

   - push the Save button
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://danio86.github.io/coach-finder/index.html)
+The live link can be found [here](https://danio86.github.io/Snake-2001/)

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content